Who Needs a Shoulder Replacement?

 What Can You Expect from the Procedure?

 During the procedure, your surgeon will remove the damaged ends of bone and cartilage in your shoulder and replace them with artificial parts.
 A typical total shoulder replacement involves replacing the joint surfaces with a smooth plastic shell (socket) and a metal ball attached to a stem.
 The surgery takes approximately three hours.

 How Do You Recover?

 Following total shoulder replacement, patients typically stay in the hospital overnight.
 During this time, you will work with a physical therapist, who will teach you gentle exercises to begin right away and give you a program of exercises to perform at home.
 Early motion after surgery is critical for restoring optimum shoulder function.
 When you are not exercising it, your arm will remain in a sling or brace for protection and support.

 When Will You See Results?

 During the first four to six weeks following surgery, your arm will remain in a sling as your shoulder heals.
 You will also continue a gentle physical therapy program to strengthen your shoulder and improve flexibility.
-As your body continues to adjust to the new joint, you will begin to see gradual improvements in your pain and range of motion.
-In the first two weeks, patients may see reduction in their pain levels.
+As your body continues to adjust to the new joint, you will begin to see gradual improvements in your pain level and range of motion.
+In the first two weeks, patients should see significant reduction in their pain levels.
 By three to four months, most see about 80% of the shoulder function return.
 Up to one year, they may continue to see improvements in strength and range of motion.

 How Long Does a Shoulder Replacement Last?